 -

-In Ghana, the recognition of the right to privacy under Article 18(2) of the 1992 Constitution led to the passing of the Data Protection Act, 2012 (Act 843) to further guarantee the right to privacy.
-It came into force in October 2012, and applies both to data controllers based in Ghana and those who process data originating in Ghana.
+DPA legislation: The Data Protection Act, 2012 (Act 843) further guarantees the right to privacy.
+It came into force in October 2012 and applies both to data controllers based in Ghana and those who process data originating in Ghana.

-Under the Act, data subjects has the right to:
+Under the Act, data subjects have the right to:

 - have their personal data corrected;